Knowledge Hub

 Court appointment

-What are the main steps in the Early Neutral Evaluation process?
+What are the main steps in the early neutral evaluation process?

-Drawing up an Early Neutral Evaluation agreement
+Drawing up an early neutral evaluation agreement

 The parties and the appointed evaluator should set out in writing their respective roles and responsibilities in the process.
-You should ensure that the agreement is as detailed as possible to provide clarity, but as a minimum should contain clauses related to:
+You should ensure that the agreement is as detailed as possible to provide clarity, but as a minimum it should contain clauses related to:

 • The confidential and without prejudice nature of the process